top of page

 IDFX, IDPX, and PRAC Exam candidates will receive an official score via email approximately 6 weeks following the end of the exam administration (six weeks from April 30th or October 31st).

 All candidates who sat for the NCIDQ Exam will receive a score report with their score, exam date, and a breakdown of performance by knowledge area.
-It is recommended that candidates who did not receiving a passing score on the exam focus their future preparation efforts on the knowledge areas in which they were the weakest.
+It is recommended that candidates who did not receive a passing score on the exam focus their future preparation efforts on the knowledge areas in which they were the weakest.

 bottom of page